Redjumpman/Jumper-Plugins/README.md

 ## License

-Please see MIT License for details.
-This project is open source and you are free to modify my work so long as you credit me.
+Please refer to the GNU General Public License for more details on my terms and conditions.